 Hairy-legged vampire bat (Diphylla ecaudata), Brazil

-There are numerous additional fossil vampires, which include Desmodus archaeodaptes from the Upper Pliocene of Florida (known as the oldest reported vampire species) and De. draculae from Venezuela, Belize and Brazil.
+Numerous additional fossil vampires exist, including Desmodus archaeodaptes from the Upper Pliocene of Florida (known as the oldest reported vampire species) and De.
+Draculae from Venezuela, Belize and Brazil.
 De.
-Draculae—sometimes referred to as a ‘giant vampire’—was roughly 25 percent larger than the modern common vampire and likely fed on giant ground sloths.
+Draculae—sometimes referred to as a ‘giant vampire’—was roughly 25% larger than the modern common vampire and likely fed on giant ground sloths.

 Bat Lore and Love